Back To Search Results

 Treatment / Management

 For long-term management in congenital Long QT syndrome, beta-blockers are the first line choice, and they help prevent ventricular arrhythmias by stabilizing ventricular action potential and helping block sympathetic surges associated with arrhythmias.
 An implantable cardioverter defibrillator (ICD) is recommended in patients with Long QT syndrome who were resuscitated from a cardiac arrest.
-It is also indicated in those whom have beta-blocker resistant symptoms or have contraindications to beta-blockers.
+It is also indicated in those who have beta-blocker-resistant symptoms or have contraindications to beta-blockers.
 It also may be indicated in asymptomatic individuals who are suspected to be at high risk for ventricular arrhythmias.

 Differential Diagnosis